 When you look at someone who dresses differently than you, it is easy to criticize them as strange, but really inside of yourself, you may feel exactly like they look, and don’t have the courage to do anything about it.
 We all live with the fear that people are going to “find out “ what we are really like and therefore reveal ourselves as the “strange” dudes and dudettes we are.

 The secret is that everyone is strange.
 This results from the fact that we are all individuals with unique experiences that are ours alone.
 That is why we all have unique ideas, thoughts, and feelings about everything.
-I believe that when you start accepting others who have different views and lifestyles than you that is a significant step towards accepting yourself and all that you think and feel.
-All people are strange, unique and different, and so are you.
+I believe that when you start accepting others who have different views and lifestyles from you, that is a significant step towards accepting yourself and all that you think and feel.
+People are strange, unique and different, and so are you.
 Accept it and enjoy life.
 When you judge someone else you are really judging yourself and your own fears.

 2. Look for the Gold

-Too many times, I have kept people who are different at arm’s length or dismiss their thoughts without consideration, because it is much less scary to reject something than to investigate it and consider the validity it contains.
-I was afraid of being wrong or having to change.
+Too many times, I have kept people who are different at arm’s length or dismiss their thoughts without consideration, because it is much less scary to reject something than to investigate it and consider its validity.
+There might be some nugget of information that you can use in your life.

 3. Be Kind To Yourself